( The original version posted acts backward in Relapse Traps and I wanted to make it easier on the reader.)

 This response ticks QUITTER off.
 He pledges in the Take the Daily Pledge and writes a Blog on EX.
 Members explain No Mans Land Days 30 to 130 (approximate) and send jokes.
 QUITTER carries on with renewed grim perseverance.
 He goes back to using those tactics he did at the beginning of his quit to fend off the DEMON.
 Re-reads some of his earlier blogs.
 They help.
 He eats another Krispy Kreme.

-NICODEMON celebrates his 100,000th quitter who gave up.
+NICODEMON celebrates his 100,000th quitter who relapsed.
 His fellow DEMONS send him black-wrapped packages of emphysema and COPD to replenish his arsenal.
 He’s pleased to read 15 more people have died of lung cancer.
 Another 13 year old lights up.
 A 54 year old who has been smoking for 40 years discovers EX.

 Act IV Scene 1